-Why Is My Overhead Door Not Working – There are over a million reasons why the garage door will not open.
+Why Is My Garage Door Not Working – There are over a million reasons why the garage door will not open.

 As the main used entrance and exit in the average residential home, the garage entryway is prone to wear and tear.